rreece/rreece.github.io/outline-of-philosophy/invitation.md

 --------------------------------------------------------------------------------

-*Naturalism* is an attitude about how philosophy should be done (a meta-philosophy) and about how it relates to science.
+*Naturalism* is an attitude about how philosophy should be done (a meta-philosophy) and about how philosophy relates to science.
 A very diverse set of thinkers are often characterized as naturalists or aligned with naturalism, at the expense of much clarity in the term, but it generally consists of varying degrees of either or both: